 Solution: Rank the must-have items within each sprint and act accordingly

 By scoping out and prioritizing your organization’s Agile projects early on, you and your team can be in a better position to assess which opportunities are best worth pursuing.

 Within the Agile methodology, every product iteration can be put through its own quality assurance and testing process.
 By taking a disciplined approach to maintaining your project’s Agile backlog, the tendency to haphazardly fragment output can be mitigated.
 This is the perfect opportunity to develop your sprint planning strategy.

 When looking back at the stages of the Agile software development lifecycle, remember that remaining flexible, ready to hash out conflicts or course correct, and being open to change is what makes Agile such an effective methodology to employ in the first place.

-3. The level of collaboration in Agile can be difficult to maintain
+3. The level of collaboration can be difficult to maintain

 - The availability of team members to conduct daily testing

 - Signoff at every phase to allow developers to move ahead

 - User involvement to ensure that products meet expectations